mbta/screens/assets/src/components/v2/triptych/README.md

 - Set the version string in assets/src/components/v2/triptych/version.tsx to `current_year.current_month.current_day.1`.
-- In assets/webpack.config.js, change `publicPath` in the font config to have value `'fonts/'`.
 - If you've renamed / removed image assets, you might want to delete the corresponding folder in `/priv/static`.
 The folder accumulates assets without clearing old ones out, and these will be included in the built bundle!